aanxieee/zordie_ai/MONICA_SETUP.md

 # Monica Voice Agent - Twilio Integration Setup Guide
-## One of my major work contributions , I learnt alot while working on monica itbwas a game chnager and exposure to deep tech .
+## One of my major work contributions , I learnt alot while working on Monica it was a game chnager and exposure to deep tech .
 Always grateful for the opportuanity and A big shoutout thanks to CEO and Founder for his constant support and guidance and my teammate PAVAN NAINI , working alongside him taught me great values and work experince .
 Thankyou to all other team members -Kshitiz , Anish , Gayatri , Ashutosh ad the manamenet team .

 ## Complete Setup Process